- MCB 4203 - Bacterial and Viral Pathogens

 1. Determining the contributions of endogenous nitric oxide (NO) to biofilm, physiology and cell-signaling in Staphylococcus aureus.
 NO is a free-radical gas that has been well-characterized as a signaling molecule in eukaryotes, and more recently, a role for this versatile molecule in regulating bacterial physiology and biofilm development has also been recognized.
 Our research is focused on dissecting the pathways of endogenous NO production and consumption in Staphylococcus aureus (MSSA and MRSA), a notorious pathogen that causes a wide variety of serious infections in mammals.
 This work also seeks to identify the upstream regulators and downstream cellular targets of endogenously-produced NO, and to determine how these processes relate to biofilm development.

 3. Investigating microgravity effects on S. mutans physiology, gene expression, and biofilm development.
-The health of astronauts during space flight is of paramount concern, as various detrimental health effects resulting from exposure to microgravity conditions have been documented.
-In fact, simulated microgravity exposure has been shown by others to cause increased mandibular and alveolar bone loss and decreased saliva flow, two host factors that could predispose astronauts to caries and/or periodontal disease.
-Although the host response to microgravity has been well-studied, the response of cariogenic bacteria such as S. mutans has not been rigorously assessed.
-Therefore we are studying the response of S. mutans physiology, biofilm formation and global gene expression to simulated microgravity conditions.
+The health of astronauts during long-term space flight is of paramount concern, as various detrimental health effects resulting from exposure to microgravity conditions have been documented.
+We are currently studying the responses of S. mutans and S. aureus to simulated microgravity and/or the space flight environment with respect to bacterial physiology, biofilm formation and global gene expression.